-Steve Sheen and his wife Pauline contacted me in June 2001.
-They had been looking for months for a second home, which would combine a sea view with perfect privacy (Pauline is a well known British actress).
+When Steve Sheen and his wife Pauline contacted me they had been looking for months for a second home in Mallorca, which would combine a sea view with perfect privacy (Pauline is a well known British actress).
 Their children were between 9 and 15 years old so they needed to be within reasonable distance from activities for them.
 They had been shown a great number of properties by agents and had been ricocheting all over the island from Andratx to Banyalbufar, Valldemossa and Pollensa.
 A service offering property search Mallorca started to make sense.

 - A three or four bedroom villa/finca with pool